Leeds & Liverpool Canal Cycling Guide

 Around Blackburn and Burnley the towpath has been improved.
 The new signs around Blackburn suggest the council is encouraging people to use the towpath.

 During the winter months some sections of towpath may be closed off while work is carried out.
 A list of stoppages can be found online and its worth checking before you set out.
-British Waterways list stoppages here.
+CART list stoppages here.

 Towpath Gates